 What Happens When I Am Approved for My Delaware Medical Marijuana Card?

-Once your application has been completed and submitted successfully, the Delaware Health and Social Services department will either approve or deny it within 45 calendar days.
-If anything is missing or incomplete, the application will be returned to you with instructions for resubmission.
-If your application is denied, you must wait a minimum of six months before you can re-apply.
+The Delaware Health and Social Services department will either approve or deny it within 45 calendar days.
+If anything is missing or incomplete, the department will return the application to you with instructions for resubmission.
+If it rejects your request, you must wait a minimum of six months before you can re-apply.

 Additional Information and FAQ on Medical Marijuana in Delaware